Vaithegi-coder/Hospitality-Domain-Analysis/README.md

 **Learnt things from this Project**

 Learnt to build a new card visuals and new interactive thems, which can be utilized for different purpose of analyze.

 By referring different cancellation polices followed by different hotels, understood that most of the hotels charge zero fee, only if the booking is cancelled before three months of booking date.
 If the booking is cancelled after that, the charge range from 60 to 90% of the booking cost.

 Learnt, how to use bookmarks and selection for different purposes.
 (Page navigation and clear filter button in the dashboard was achieved using bookmarks and selection. website like page navigation [YouTube tutorial](https://www.youtube.com/watch?v=xCSYLrcLW00)

 Tried using color palette and stick with that colors throughout the dashboard [Color palette link](https://colorhunt.co/)

 **Some Important insights from the Dashboard**

-Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.
+Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi.

+AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.

-AtliQ Bay has the highest occupancy of 66%
+AtliQ Bay has the highest occupancy of 66%.

-Week 24 recorded the highest revenue among all, which is 139.6 Million Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore AtliQ lost around 298 Million in cancellation
+Week 24 recorded the highest revenue among all, which is 139.6 Million.

+Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore.

+AtliQ lost around 298 Million in cancellation.

 Elite type rooms has the most booking and as well higher cancellation rate.